michaelzhu23/currency-exchange-world-map/README.md

     git clone https://github.com/michaelzhu23/currency-exchange-world-map.git
     cd currency-exchange-world-map
     ```
-2. Open directory with a code editor and open default browser from index.html file.
+2. Open the directory with a code editor and open in default browser from index.html file to preview the app.